 Most rabbit owners aren’t aware of the differences between bedding hay and feeding hay.
 Bedding hay can be low in quality and is only suitable for rabbits to sleep on, whereas feeding hay is much more tasty and specially grown for eating.

-Good quality hay should be given to rabbits daily, you can judge the quality by the feel, smell and appearance.
+Good quality feeding hay should be given to rabbits daily, you can judge the quality by the feel, smell and appearance.
 Always make sure the hay is not dusty or mouldy.

-If given the choice a rabbit will eat high-energy diets or large amounts of vegetables and fruits over hay and grass any time!
-By giving them different hays it will provide that variety, making sure they are satisfied whilst spending more time eating.
-Hay needs to be replaced daily, and it can be provided using a hayrack or in the corner of the litter tray.
+Just like children, if given the choice a rabbit will wrongly eat high energy diets or large amounts of vegetables and fruits over feeding hay and fresh grass any time, but this is really bad for their health!
+But by giving feeding hay and fresh grass it will provide variety, making sure they are satisfied whilst spending more time eating and benefiting from that all-important fibre.